Serapio Reyes Ortiz: Mission to Lima and Daza's departure

 Daza would appoint Reyes Ortiz to the Ministry of Justice, Instruction and Worship, and was, later, as Minister of Foreign Affairs in 1879.
-On February 9, Daza sent Reyes Ortiz on a special mission to Lima to make the Secret Alliance of 1873 with Peru effective.
+On 9 February, Daza sent Reyes Ortiz on a special mission to Lima to make the Secret Alliance of 1873 with Peru effective.

-Reyes Ortiz arrived in Lima on February 16.
+Reyes Ortiz arrived in Lima on 16 February.
 For his part, the Chilean Minister in Lima, Joaquín Godoy, went to confer again with President Mariano Ignacio Prado and to learn the reasons for the mission of the Bolivian Envoy Extraordinary.
 In that interview, memorable for Chile's relations with Peru and Bolivia, Prado revealed to him the existence of the Peruvian-Bolivian Treaty of Alliance of 1873.
 However, Peru wanted to mediate in the conflict instead of joining the war, and sent Special Mission headed Don José Antonio Lavalle to solve the crisis.

-On the Febreuary 18, in Chichilaya, on the shores of Lake Titicaca, Reyes Ortiz received a legalized copy of the Chilean ultimatum.
+On 18 February, in Chichilaya, on the shores of Lake Titicaca, Reyes Ortiz received a legalized copy of the Chilean ultimatum.
 In Puno, he took a train to Moliendo, hurrying to deliver the news to the government.
 Eventually, Bolivia declared war on Chile and Peru, honoring the secret treaty signed in 1873, joined the infamous War of the Pacific.

 In April of that year, Daza decided to command the Bolivian Army himself, leaving the executive power to a Council of Ministers headed by Pedro José de Guerra.
 Reyes Ortiz was a member of the Council and would later assume the Presidency of said body after the sudden death of Guerra in September of that same year.
-As such, he would be Acting President of Bolivia until Daza's overthrow by Uladislao Silva on December 28, 1879.
+As such, he would be Acting President of Bolivia until Daza's overthrow by Uladislao Silva on 28 December 1879.